Burow's solution

 Burow's solution is an aqueous solution of aluminium triacetate.
-It is available in the U.S. as an over-the-counter drug for topical administration, with brand names including Domeboro (Moberg Pharma), Domeboro Otic (ear drops), Star-Otic, and Borofair.
+It is available in the U.S.A. as an over-the-counter drug for topical administration, with under the brand name Domeboro (Moberg Pharma).

 The preparation has astringent and antibacterial properties and may be used to treat a number of skin conditions, including insect bites and stings, rashes caused by poison ivy and poison sumac, swelling, allergies, and bruises.
 However, its main use is for treatment of otitis (ear infection), including otomycosis (fungal ear infection).
+Rarely, cases have been reported of temporary hearing loss if used to treat otitis when the eardrum is perforated.

 History

 The creator of Burow's solution was Karl August Burow (1809-1874), a military surgeon and anatomist.
 Burow was also the inventor of some plastic surgery and wound healing techniques which are still in wide use today.

 Use

 Otitis

 Burow's solution may be used to treat various forms of ear infections, known as otitis.
 As a drug it is inexpensive and non-ototoxic.
 In cases of otomycosis it is less effective than clotrimazole but remains an effective treatment.

+Burrow's solution was formerly available over the counter in the U.S.A. in ear-drop form under the brand names Domeboro Otic, Star-Otic, and Borofair, and routinely used on US Naval vessels.

+Domeboro Otic is no longer available, Borofair is prescription-only, and Star-Otic was reformulated with the brand name being reused for a different compound.
+Burrow's solution ear drops are as of 2025 available in the United States as a prescription item, NDC 24208-615-77, manufactured by Bausch & Lomb's Vaeleant Pharmaceuticals division.